 When he spoke, it was the same voice she’d heard over the phone, deep and lyrical.
 “So you came?”

-“Yes, I’m alone,” she answered reluctantly.
-She wadded her hands into useless fists to try and release her tension.
-A vision swam before her eyes of black garbage bags in a ditch, filled with her own dismembered body parts and she wondered if it was too late to go home.
+“Yes.”
+She wadded her hands into useless fists at her side.
+A vision swam behind her eyes of black garbage bags in a ditch, filled with her own dismembered body parts and she wondered if it was too late to go home.
 “I’m alone, like you said.”

 “Good.”
-His voice was low and his mouth barely moved, as if he feared someone might overhear him.
+His voice was low and his mouth barely moved, as if he was afraid someone might overhear him.
 “Follow me.”
-He turned his back to her and walked towards the house.
+Then he turned and walked towards the house.

 Katelina didn’t move.
 She stared at the old house and the blank windows stared back at her.
 She knew that following him wasn’t a good idea.
 He’d just ascertained that she was alone and now he wanted her to go with him into an empty house that might have anyone or anything hiding inside – waiting, as she had been waiting?
 No.